quiknode-labs/qn-guide-examples/sample-dapps/ethereum-aave-liquidation-tracker/README.md

 - Transforms blockchain data into application-ready format
 - Enriches events with additional data
-  - Token metadata from blockchain (name, symbol, decimals)
+  - Fetching token metadata from blockchain (name, symbol, decimals) and storing them in Key-Value Store for future use
   - Real-time token prices from price feeds
   - Calculated USD values for all amounts
   - Historical price data for analytics